Jovian – Roman emperor

-In this period the Romans continued to fight both the Germans and the Sassanids.
-There were also Donatist rebellions in Africa.
+All this time, the Roman army kept on fighting both the Germans and the Sassanids.
 In 378 AD the Romans lost an important battle at Adrianople (the city of Hadrian) in the Balkans, where Valens was killed fighting the Visigoths.
 The Visigoths pushed their way into the Roman Empire and settled down, and the Romans gave them refugee status and let them stay.

-In 391 AD, under the influence of Bishop Ambrose (now St. Ambrose) of Milan, Theodosius made it illegal to practice traditional religious rituals even in your own house.
-Only Christianity (and to some extent Judaism) were now legal in the Roman Empire.
-A non-Roman general named Arbogast rebelled at this news, killed Valentinian II and put a Roman friend of his, Eugenius, on the throne, but Theodosius defeated and killed them.
-By the time he died in 395 AD, he left a firmly Christian empire.
+A non-Roman general named Arbogast rebelled at this news, killed Valentinian II in 392, and put a Roman friend of his, Eugenius, on the throne, but Theodosius defeated and killed them.
+Galla died in childbirth when she was about 24, in 394.
+By the time he died in 395 AD, Theodosius left a firmly Christian empire.

 The Ancient Roman World, by Ronald Mellor (2004).
 Straight political history, For teens.